Skip to main content

 2.8 SIZE LIMITATIONS AND PROPULSION REQUIREMENTS ABOVE LONDON BRIDGE

 Due to the number and density of small craft navigating above London Bridge it is vital that Masters of pushing vessels have adequate forward visibility to enable small craft to be sighted in sufficient time to take avoiding action.
-To ensure sufficient visibility the PLA has established minimum wheelhouse visibility requirements, which must allow for the Helmsman to see an object 1m in height at a distance of not more than 66m from the bow of the vessel – see figure 1.
+To ensure sufficient visibility the PLA has established minimum wheelhouse visibility requirements, which must allow for the Helmsman to see an object 1m in height at a distance of not more than 66m from the bow of the vessel (General Direction 16.3 refers).

 Diagram showing visibility requirements for tugs and tow navigating above London Bridge.